A procurement automatically buys and sells compute to maintain a target number of instances on a

 your price bounds.

-exceeds your buy limit or other buyers place reservations that consume the capacity.
+price exceeds your buy limit or other buyers place reservations that consume the capacity.
 Design

 workloads to handle interruptions.